risk-first/website/introduction/Evaluating-Risk.md

 Remember back to the Dinner Party example at the start: the Risk Register happened *entirely in your head*.
 There is a continuum all the way from "in your head" through "using a spreadsheet" to dedicated Risk Management software.

-It's also going to be useful _in conversation_, and this is where the value of **Risk-First** approach is: providing a vocabulary to _talk about risks_ with your team.
+It's also going to be useful _in conversation_, and this is where the value of the Risk-First approach is: providing a vocabulary to _talk about risks_ with your team.

 ### Probability And Impact